CEO, Fiat Chrysler Automobiles (FCA)

 Head of External Affairs, FCA-North America

-Karr is responsible for providing strategic direction on all levels of government relations.
+Karr is responsible for providing strategic direction on international, federal, and state government relations.
 He also leads community relations and employee volunteer efforts for FCA-US and the FCA Foundation.
 Karr was the vice president, U.S. External Affairs, FCA-US.
-Prior to joining FCA, Karr was VP of federal government affairs for the Alliance of Automobile Manufacturers.
-In this role, he represented the alliance before Congress, and executive branch officials, including the Department of Transportation.
+Prior to joining FCA, he was vice president of federal government affairs for the Alliance of Automobile Manufacturers.
+In this role, he represented the Alliance before members of Congress and Congressional staff.

-Kuniskis was named to the Jeep position in October 2018.
-He continues as head of the Alfa Romeo brand, and has full responsibility for its sales and marketing.
-Before this, Kuniskis had served as head of passenger car brands Dodge, SRT, Chrysler, and Fiat for FCA-NA, and president and CEO of Dodge and SRT brands for FCA North America.
-Kuniskis also has been head of Fiat in North America, and director of marketing for Chrysler and Fiat.
-He joined Chrysler in 1992.
+Kuniskis has been global head of Alfa Romeo since February 2018, and has full responsibility for its sales and marketing.
+Before this, Kuniskis was head of the Jeep brand for FCA-North America.
+He also served as head of passenger car brands Dodge, SRT, Chrysler, and Fiat for FCA-North America, and was president and CEO of the Dodge and SRT brands for FCA North America.
+Kuniskis has also been head of the Fiat brand for North America and director of brand marketing for Chrysler and Fiat.

 Chief Financial Officer, FCA-North America

 Laranjo is responsible for all financial matters relating to the company’s operations in the U.S., Canada, and Mexico.
-Previously, he worked as FCA’s Latin America CFO, and was responsible for overseeing, planning, and managing financial operations and controlling for the company.
+Previously, Laranjo worked as the FCA’s Latin America CFO, based in Brazil, and was responsible for overseeing, planning, and managing financial operations and controlling for the company.
 He also served as Latin America deputy CFO and chief accounting officer.
-Laranjo also held various financial positions in FCA’s Latin American operations.
-He joined the company in April 2009 from the Brazilian division of General Electric Healthcare.
+Before that, Laranjo held a variety of financial positions in FCA’s Latin American operations.
+He joined FCA in April 2009.

 Jeffrey P. Lux

-Lux leads the team responsible for the design, development, and release of all transmission and driveline systems.
-He also supports efforts to coordinate powertrain activities on a global basis.
-Lux joined Chrysler in 2014 from GM, where he served as executive director, powertrain new product launch; executive director, global powertrain quality; VP, GM Europe powertrain engineering; and global chief engineer, front-wheel-drive hybrid electric drive units.
-Lux has master’s degrees from Michigan State University and MIT.
+In addition to his position as head of transmission powertrain, FCA-North America, where he leads the team responsible for the design, development, and release of all transmission and driveline systems, Lux also supports efforts to coordinate powertrain activities on a global basis.
+He joined Chrysler Group in 2014 from GM, where he served as executive director, powertrain new product launch; executive director, global powertrain quality; and VP, GM Europe powertrain engineering.

-Palmer is responsible for all of FCA’s finance activities including corporate controlling, treasury, and tax.
+Palmer is responsible for all of FCA’s finance activities, including corporate controlling, treasury, and tax.
 He added the systems and castings role in January 2016.
 Palmer joined the company from Fiat Group Automobiles, where he had been CFO since 2006.
 He joined the Fiat Group in 2003 as CFO of Comau, and later moved to Iveco in the same role.
 From 1997 until 2003, he served as finance manager for several business units at General Electric Oil & Gas.
-Palmer spent the first years of his career as an auditor with UT Corp.

-Pardi is responsible for FCA-US legal functions in NAFTA, including corporate governance, commercial and corporate transactions, product litigation, dealer and trade relations, regulatory and environmental affairs, and intellectual property.
+Pardi is responsible for legal functions in North America, including corporate governance, commercial and corporate transactions, product litigation, dealer and trade relations, regulatory and environmental affairs, and intellectual property.
 He joined the company in 2004 as a tax attorney and transferred to the office of the general counsel, where he led employment law and benefits.
-Earlier in his career, Pardi worked at Deloitte & Touche LLP and in private practice with a Detroit-area law firm.
+Earlier in his career, Pardi worked at Deloitte & Touche, LLP and was in private legal practice.

 Barbara J. Pilarski